On the typical and atypical solutions to the Kuramoto equations: Positive-dimensional solutions for homogeneous networks

-for any $\lambda \in \RR$.
-By \Cref{thm: unicycle +dimensional} $\rowv{x}(\lambda)$ also satisfies the algebraic Kuramoto equations.
-Therefore, $\rowv{\theta}(\lambda) = \log(\rowv{x}(\lambda))$ is a positive-dimensional real zero set of the transcendental Kuramoto system. \end{proof} \begin{example}[4-cycle, again] For $G = C_4$, as noted in \Cref{ex: C4}, there can be as many as 6 balanced subnetworks, depending on the choices of coupling coefficients.
-They come in 3 transpose-pairs whose representatives are shown in \Cref{fig: C4 classes of facet subgraphs}.
-Each transpose-pair of balanced subnetworks produces an one-dimensional $\CC^*$-zero sets of $\aks_G = 0$ through the formula given in \Cref{thm: unicycle +dimensional}.
+\begin{example}[4-cycle, again] For $G = C_4$, as noted in \Cref{ex: C4}, there can be as many as 6 balanced subnetworks, depending on the choices of coupling coefficients.
+They come in three pairs corresponding to reversing the orientation of all arcs.
+A representative of each pair is shown in \Cref{fig: C4 classes of facet subgraphs}.
+Each pair of balanced subnetworks produces an one-dimensional $\CC^*$-zero set of $\aks_G$ through the formula given in \Cref{thm: unicycle +dimensional}.

 \begin{enumerate}[topsep=0pt,itemsep=0.75ex,partopsep=0ex,parsep=0ex] \item Consider the first subdigraph $\dig{H}_1$ in \Cref{fig: C4 classes of facet subgraphs}.
 It is balanced if $k_{10} k_{32} = k_{12} k_{30}$.
 Then with the choice of $\dig{T}_1$ having arcs $(1,0), (1,2), (3,0)$, we can compute